 - Shape the dough into a thin crust pizza, either on the counter if you are using a stone and peel, or in a pizza pan.

 - Spread a thin layer of marinara or white sauce on the dough.
 For a white sauce, consider dips, ranch dressing, or sour cream.

 - Spread the toppings over the sauce.
 Don’t pile the goodies on the pizza too deep; they tend to insulate the crust from the essential top heat.

-- Place the pizza in the grill as explained above, either on a stone or in pan with a stone or another pan beneath.
+- Place the pizza in the grill as explained above, either on a stone or in a pan with a stone or another pan beneath.
 Set the timer—we set it for eight minutes—and then check for doneness by lifting the edge of the crust.
-If your grill doesn’t bake evenly, and most don’t, turn the stone or pan 180 degrees about half way through baking.
+If your grill doesn’t bake evenly, and most don’t, turn the stone or pan 180 degrees about halfway through baking.

 - Once done, immediately remove the pizza from the grill, and if you are using a stone, from the stone.
 (If you don’t remove the pizza the stone, it will continue to bake.